 The stitching is carried out using a mixture of hand stitching and domestic sewing machine stitching.

-Why not have yours embellished with crystals from Swarovski®?...email or call us to discuss your requirements.
+Why not have yours embellished with the purest crystals...email or call us to discuss your requirements.

 We offer a Sample Service where you can order a small piece of the fabric(s) before buying.
 It's important to us that you are going to love your purchase.
 You may equally be happy with the colours and fabrics as you see them on our website.
 An image can never convey the true look and feel of this truly beautiful, natural, and hypo-allergenic fabric.
 You are also welcome to visit our Studio which at present is by appointment only, where you can browse through all the James Hare fabric samples at your leisure.

 Originating among Croatian mercenaries during the Thirty Years' War of the 17th century.
 They used a scarf around their necks which held the opening of their shirts together.
 Soon adopted under the name cravat, derived from the French for 'Croat', by the upper classes in France, then a leader in fashion, flourishing in the 18th and 19th centuries.
 It's uncertain whether the cravat then evolved into the bow tie and four-in-hand necktie, or whether the cravat gave rise to the bow tie, which in turn led to the four-in-hand necktie.